someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

 ​The window is closed.
 ```

-It is also possible to chain multiple `if` statements together using `elif` (short for else if).
-The following code will print a different message depending on the value of the `current_temperature` variable.
+It is also possible to chain multiple `if` statements together using `elif` (short for "else if").

+The following code will print a different message depending on the value of `current_temperature`:

 ```python
 >>> if current_temperature < 50: